20 Rules Of Dating A Single Dad

 When you’re dating a single dad, taking things slow and one step at a time is pretty much the mantra.
 Just like you shouldn’t pressure him into committing, you shouldn’t rush being introduced to his family either.
 Take your time to strengthen your bond with the man and then decide when to meet his children.

-This can be a big step for everyone involved, so you need to sure that the kids are on board with the idea.
-Also, bear in mind that you’re readiness or being prepared isn’t the only thing that matters.
+This can be a big step for everyone involved, so you need to be sure that the kids are on board with the idea.
+Also, bear in mind that your readiness or being prepared isn’t the only thing that matters.
 His child or children too have to be up for it.
-So, give them time to process the news of the relationship and take this leap only when they’re absolutely comfortable with the idea.
+So, give them time to process the news of the relationship and take this leap only when they’re comfortable with the idea.

 7. Don’t try to take on the mom role